MX23RW : Thursday, May 29 10:39:09| >> :120:6413:6413:

 Barcelona defender Alejandro Balde on April 9, 2025© Imago

-Alejandro Balde returned to Barcelona training on Thursday after a spell on the sidelines with a hamstring problem, and the indications are that he will be included in the starting XI for El Clasico on Sunday afternoon.
+Alejandro Balde returned to Barcelona training on Thursday after a spell on the sidelines with a hamstring problem, and the indications are that he will be on the bench for El Clasico on Sunday afternoon.

-Robert Lewandowski should also be back in the side after making his return from a hamstring issue off the bench against Inter, while Inigo Martinez is fit despite concerns over a muscular issue that he suffered last time out.
+Robert Lewandowski is also set to be named among the substitutes despite making his return from a hamstring issue off the bench against Inter, while Inigo Martinez is fit despite concerns over a muscular issue that he suffered last time out.

 Pablo Torre and Marc Casado are unlikely to be involved due to knee problems, while Jules Kounde and Marc Bernal are definitely out.

-Flick has a major decision to make between the sticks, with Marc-Andre ter Stegen now fit and available, and the Germany international could potentially be given the nod over Wojciech Szczesny, who has largely been excellent since joining the club.
+Flick has a major decision to make between the sticks, with Marc-Andre ter Stegen now fit and available, but Wojciech Szczesny has largely been excellent since joining the club and is expected to be given the nod once again.

 As for Real Madrid, Antonio Rudiger, Ferland Mendy, David Alaba, Dani Carvajal, Eder Militao and Eduardo Camavinga are all missing for the remainder of the campaign due to injuries.